 How is diagnostic testing for COVID-19 done?

-- PCR testing (also known as polymerase chain reaction testing), is a type of test that tells us if someone currently has COVID-19.
+The primary method used in Ontario for COVID-19 diagnostic testing is PCR testing (also known as polymerase chain reaction testing).
+PCR testing is a type of test that tells us if someone currently has COVID-19.
 It uses a sample collected with a swab from the person’s nose/throat.

 How are COVID-19 variants detected in Ontario?